-1000 Repair Category 2 Notes The electrical installation appears to have had some upgrading work carried out in the more recent past to the electric switchgear.
-It would be prudent for the installation to be checked, particularly in the areas affected by water penetration.
+Repair Category 1 Notes The electrical system appears of mixed eras with a modern circuit breaker switch fuse board provided.
+No evidence of recent electrical testing was apparent.
 The Institution of Engineering and Technology recommends that inspection and testing is undertaken at least every 10 years and on change of occupancy.
 It should be appreciated that only the most recently constructed or rewired properties will have installations which fully comply with present IET regulations.